Kethen/lg4ff_userspace/README.md

 Supported devices:

+- Logitech Dricing Force EX (only tested on a g29 in dfex mode)
-- Logitech Drive Force Pro (only tested on a g29 in dfp mode)
+- Logitech Driving Force Pro (only tested on a g29 in dfp mode)
-- Logitech Drive Force GT (only tested on a g29 in dfgt mode)
+- Logitech Driving Force GT (only tested on a g29 in dfgt mode)
 - Logitech G25 (only tested on a g29 in g25 mode)
 - Logitech G27 (only tested on a g29 in g27 mode)
 - Logitech G29 (with the PC switch or the PS3 key bombo)